Educa0698/top_co_youtubers_2024/README.md

 ## Validation

-### 1. Scenario 1: Youtubers with the Most Subscribers
+### 1. Scenario: Youtubers with the Most Subscribers

 #### Top 3 Channels and Key Metrics: